 Upgrade and specialization

-The last decade witnessed an intense transformation of the Group’s profile.
-The divestment of the pharma business and the acquisition of Rhodia in 2010-2011 kicked-off a radical process of metamorphosis into a specialty chemicals and advanced materials company.
+The last 15 years witnessed an intense transformation of the Group’s profile.
+The divestment of the pharma business and the acquisition of Rhodia in 2010-2011 kicked-off a radical process of metamorphosis into an Essentials AND a Specialties company that is now ready to take another big step forward.

 An impulse for "green" innovation